 Besides this, a basic openness is needed and many interviewees report, that due to the project they overcame their uncertainty and "learn, that you should not be shy and that you really can approach other people and genuinely speak and talk to them."
-(2nd, DE) "approached new people in a more confident way" (2nd, DE) and "realised that I actually get along with people rather well.
-Even if I'm shy."
-(2nd, FI) Especially for the very young participants the acceptance by and the orientation towards peers is highly important.
+(2nd, DE), "approached new people in a more confident way" (2nd, DE) and realised that they "actually get along with people rather well", even if [they are] shy."
+(2nd, Fl).
+Especially for the very young participants, the acceptance by and the orientation towards peers is highly important.
 Therefore, overcoming the situation of getting to know each other in the project means an important step for them.
-And as could be learned from a former RAY study, even people considering themselves as very open, were surprised in their retrospective view on their project participation, that they still became much more open and got to know each other extremely fast and easily.
+And as could be learned from a former RAY study95, even people considering themselves as very open, were surprised in their retrospective view on their project participation, that they still became much more open and got to know each other extremely fast and easily.